Polishing a wooden floor is one of the most time-consuming chores. However, today various methods can easily make the floor shiny.

-Although the use of wax is a traditional method and still popular today, there are actually other interesting tools that achieve the same goals.
+Although the use of wax is a traditional method and is still popular today, there are actually other interesting tools that achieve the same goals.

 If your floor is made of untreated wood or cork, you can use liquid wax or oil.
-It’s not recommended to use this type of wax on a urethane-coated vinyl floor or a non-polished floor.
+It’s not good to use this type of wax on a urethane-coated vinyl floor or a non-polished floor.

 Another great alternative is water-based silicon paint.
 You can use it on almost all surfaces, except cork, linoleum, and wood that has not been polished.